STAT540-UBC/seminar-08/sm7_gsa_network.md

     filter(!is.na(ensembl_gene_id)) %>%
     arrange(P.Value) %>%
     as.data.table %>%
+  # Here .SD is a reference to the data itself.
+So in this case we are
+  # taking the most significant result from every gene symbol
     (function(.dt) { .dt[, head(.SD,1), by = .(gene_symbol)] }) %>%
+  # Convert the adjusted pvalue to a score
     mutate(v = -log10(adj.P.Val)) %>%
+  # Reduce the data frame to a named vector of scores
     (function(.dt) { v <- .dt$v; names(v) <- .dt$gene_symbol; v })
 ```